-In 2003 a reform of the German active labor market policy was introduced.
-With respect to public sector sponsored training for unemployed individuals the reform mainly consists of the introduction of a voucher system for program participants and a stricter selection of participants and program types by the case workers.
-The aim of this reform is to increase the competition on the supply side of the "training market" and thereby to increase the quality of the training programs as well as to reach a better match of participants and programs.
+In 2003, Germany reformed its active labor market policy.
+With respect to public sector sponsored training for unemployed individuals, the reform mainly consists of the introduction of a voucher system for program participants, a stricter selection of participants, and a matching process between program types and participants by the case workers.
+The aim of this reform is to increase the competition on the supply side of the "training market" and thereby to increase the quality of the training programs as well as to achieve a better match of participants and programs.
 This paper analyses the employment effects of public sector sponsored training in Germany for unemployed individuals before and after the reform.
-Using a rich administrative data set for the years 2000 to 2004, we apply propensity score matching methods to estimate the average treatment effects on the treated and are able to distinguish between six different program types.
+Using a rich administrative data set from 2000 to 2004, we apply propensity score matching methods and duration model to estimate the average treatment effects on the treated and lock-in effect of the trainings.
+We are able to distinguish among treatment effects of six different program types.
 The results show strong lock-in effects for all program types before and after the reform.
 For some of the programs we observe slightly but not sustainable positive effects on the employment probability.
 The treatment effects are heterogeneous and vary with the program type as well as with the previous unemployment duration.
-The reform seems to have a positive impact on the treatment effects.
+The reform seems to improve the effectiveness of the training programs.

-JEL-Classification: Keywords: J64, J68, H43 Training programs, Voucher, Matching, reform effects
+JEL-Classification: J64, J68, H43

+Keywords: Training programs, Voucher, Propensity Score Matching, Hartz Reform